Answers to your health-related etiquette questions, by manners expert Charles Purdy

 The first principle is this: Your health is your business, and you may therefore choose not to discuss it in just about any social or personal situation.
 In the area of romance, we certainly needn’t unpack our various sorrows and health concerns in those first rapturous dates and lovers’ rendezvous.
 (Indeed, in the interest of not being a bore, these topics are often good to avoid.)

 So Crohn’s isn’t “sexy.”
-Well, a lot of things that come up in our lives are not too sexy, and our loved ones take them in stride — and help us to bear them.
+Well, a lot of things that come up in our lives aren’t too sexy, and our loved ones take them in stride — and help us to bear them.

 If I were dating a girl who wasn’t going to be able to handle my not-so-sexy qualities, I think I’d want to know sooner than later.